NewGraphEnvironment/fish_passage_bulkley_2022_reporting/scripts/02_reporting/README.md

 # 0170-load-wshd_stats.R

-  * Derive watershed areas upstream of Phase 2 sites using fwapg.
+  * Derive watershed areas and statistics upstream of Phase 2 sites using fwapgr.
-  * Derive watershed statistics for watershed areas using `elevatr` to download rasters and `raster` to process.
   * Use poisspatial to derive elevation for stream crossing site locations and joint to watershed stats.
 Save to sqlite db.